Maintaining your boiler

 If you have found a leak in your boiler, but noticed it isn’t coming from your vent or chimney, there’s a very high chance its coming from your heat exchanger.
 This is the part of the boiler that exchanges the heat but isn’t meant to exchange any liquid.
 It’s important to replace your heat exchanger soon after noticing a leak before it grows larger and becomes more of an issue.

 Flushing your boiler

 Flushing your boiler is a key way of keeping your boiler fresh and operating at the optimum level and intensity.
 Over time, rust and debris can build up in your system, leading to lower efficiency, so flushing the boiler would clear all of this.
 More modern boilers can be left longer without flushing, but 5 to 6 years is the general guide of how often these flushes should take place.

-- Turning off your boiler and letting the water cool.
+- Turn off your boiler and let the water cool.